-The Greeks appeared to have been influenced by a number of the Egyptian constellations.
-Homer notes and the Iliad and the Odyssey, written in the 8th century BC, the constellations Boötes, Orion, and Ursa Major, as well as a number of bright stars and the Pleiades.
-Some of the best constellation records are included in Claudius Ptolemy's 2 ndcentury Almagest .
+The Greeks appeared to have been influenced by a number of the Babylonian and Egyptian constellations.
+Homer notes in the Iliad and the Odyssey, written in the 8 th century BC, the constellations Boötes, Orion, and Ursa Major, as well as a number of bright stars and the Pleiades.
+Some of the best constellation records are included in Claudius Ptolemy's 2 ndcentury Almagest.
 The oldest known representation of the Zodiac is said to come from Greece, and includes the familiar modern zodiacal constellations.